Russian nuclear-capable bombers intercepted by US aircraft near Alaska: report

 Meanwhile, Russia confirmed it will open talks with the U.S. this month on extending a major nuclear disarmament treaty, according to a report on Tuesday.

-Deputy foreign minister Sergei Ryabkov will meet Special Presidential Envoy Marshall Billingslea in Vienna on June 22 to begin negotiations on New Start, a nuclear arms reduction treaty that expires in February, the Agence France-Presse reported.
+Deputy foreign minister Sergei Ryabkov will meet Special Presidential Envoy Marshall Billingslea in Vienna on June 22 to begin negotiations on New Start, a nuclear arms reduction treaty that expires in February, Agence France-Presse reported.

 This is a developing story